luc-leonard/sound-visualizer/README.md

 # sound-visualiser (name to be determined)

 sound-visualizer aims to procude 3d images (render or real time) of sound files.
-It will display the frequency domain. the 3rd dimension will be time
+It will display the frequency domain. the 3rd dimension will be time.

+Currently, it generates spectrogram of wholes track, as greyscale images.
+It can be used as a CLI tool, or as a web app.

 ## Installation